tinjet11/BrickBreaker-Java-Coursework/README.md

 - Implements smooth paddle movement in response to left and right arrow key presses.
 - Initializes game components, including blocks, ball, and paddle.
 - Dynamically updates the score, heart count, and level labels on the game interface.
-- Allows pausing and resuming the game, saving the current game state when paused.
+- Allows pausing the game, saving the current game state when paused.

 ### Menu.fxml